 Prepare solutions and other items used during dental and surgical procedures.

 Perform appropriate counts with the technician or nurse as appropriate.

 Prepare surgical specimens and associated documentation for pick up by pathology service.

 Collaborate with Central Processing personnel to clean and sterilize instruments.

 Notify the Director of Nursing of supply needs, instruments that need repair and/or other problems with equipment or supplies.

-Maintain knowledge for safe and effective use of various pieces of equipment used in the Pre-Op and PACU areas, including, but not limited to: IV therapy equipment, cardiac monitors and defibrillator, glucometer, pulse oximeter and blood pressure monitor.
+Maintain knowledge for safe and effective use of various pieces of equipment used in the OR, including, but not limited to pulse oximeter, OR tables, sterilizers, cardiac monitors and defibrillator.

-Adhere to all Center policies and procedures, including, without limitation, those relating to HIPAA (patient privacy) and the Patient Safety Act.
+Adhere to all Center policies and procedures, including, without limitation, those relating to HIPPA (patient privacy) and the Patient Safety Act.